phylovi/bito/README.md

   If you can't make the code use and operation inherently obvious, write documentation.
 * Prefer GitHub issues to TODO comments in code.

+The [C++ core guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) are the authority for how to write C++, and we will follow them.
-We will use the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) to the letter.
+For issues not covered by these guidelines (especially naming conventions), we will use the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) to the letter.
 I use [cpplint](https://github.com/cpplint/cpplint) to check some aspects of this.

 Notes: